Howard Morris: Life and career

 Never afraid to have talented people around him, Caesar is actually upstaged here by his second second banana (that is, after Reiner): Howard Morris, who plays Duncey’s long-lost Uncle Goopy, who, overcome with emotion, repeatedly clings to and slobbers over his favorite nephew.
 Shamelessly milking the moment, Morris throws in all sorts of extra embraces, even clinging to his leg as a lumbering Caesar drags him to the couch.
 It was a dangerous thing to do, but evidently Morris felt he could do it.

-This opinion was shared by The New York Times and Hollywood.com, among others.
-Conan O'Brien tweeted in 2014, "Saw this Sid Caesar sketch when I was a kid.
+This opinion was shared by The New York Times and Hollywood.com.
+Conan O'Brien tweeted in 2014: "Saw this Sid Caesar sketch when I was a kid.
 It made me want to make people laugh."
 Billy Crystal later called it a defining early influence: "That's how I used to go to bed.
 I'd grab my dad's leg, and he'd drag me to bed like Sid Caesar."
 The sketch can be viewed here, Morris enters at the 4:14 mark.
 He also appeared twice in 1957 in episodes of the short-lived NBC comedy/variety show The Polly Bergen Show.
 He notably played the wily and over-the-top mountain man character Ernest T. Bass on The Andy Griffith Show.
 Also, he played George, the TV mechanic in the episode, "Andy and Helen Have Their Day."
 (He had lampooned southern accents while in the army at Fort Bragg, North Carolina.)

-He starred in one of the more comical early hour-long Twilight Zone episodes, "I Dream of Genie."
+He starred in one of the more comical early hour-long Twilight Zone episodes: "I Dream of Genie."
 Other roles included that of Elmer Kelp in The Nutty Professor, a movie studio clerk in the short film Star Spangled Salesman, and an art appraiser in an episode of The Dick Van Dyke Show.

 He also appeared in several Broadway shows including the highly regarded 1960 revival of Finian's Rainbow as Og the leprechaun opposite Bobby Howes as Finian.
 He played the role of Schmidlap in Way...
-Way Out and appeared in the movie, Boys' Night Out (1962).
+Way Out and appeared in the movie Boys' Night Out (1962).